argonne-lcf/user-guides/docs/aurora/data-science/frameworks/openvino.md

 )
 ```

-More information on the hints can be found on the [OpenVINO documentation page](https://docs.openvino.ai/2024/openvino-workflow/running-inference/optimize-inference/precision-control.html).
+More information on the available hints can be found on the [OpenVINO documentation page](https://docs.openvino.ai/2024/openvino-workflow/running-inference/optimize-inference/precision-control.html).

 Other than the direct call to the model, the Runtime API can be used to create inference requests and control their execution.
 For this approach we refer the user to the [OpenVINO documentation page](https://docs.openvino.ai/2024/openvino-workflow/running-inference/integrate-openvino-with-your-application/inference-request.html).